 At a recent presentation I talked about staff perks and how much people take these into consideration when making a decision about accepting a new job.
 The listeners, many of them small business owners were surprised at what people based their choices based on.

-The research I used came from a survey that CV Library did last year and you’d be right in thinking that the practical staff benefits are at the top of a candidates wish list, salary, bonuses, extra holiday and pension contributions came at the top of the list but what else featured on the ‘Top Ten Staff Perks’ list?
+The research I used came from a survey that CV Library did last year and you’d be right in thinking that the practical staff benefits are at the top of a candidates wish list, salary, bonuses, extra holiday and pension contributions came top but what else featured on the ‘Top Ten Staff Perks’ list?

 I would say that as much as half of the candidates that come to register say flexible working is a perk that would make a job more attractive to them and CV Librarys survey found 47% of applicants felt the same.
 Flexible working doesn’t mean working from home but by allowing a little bit of flexibility around core hours, a business may find more applications coming their way!